syncfusion-content/wpf-docs/wpf/SfSchedule/dayview.md

 ---

 ## DayView
-DayView is used to view a single day.
+`Day` view is used to view a single day.
 By default, the current day will be visible.
 Appointments on a specific day will be scheduled on the basis of their duration in the respective time slots.

 ## Day Header Date Format
-The default Header date format of the DayView can be customized by using the [HeaderDateFormat](https://help.syncfusion.com/cr/wpf/Syncfusion.SfSchedule.WPF~Syncfusion.UI.Xaml.Schedule.SfSchedule~HeaderDateFormat.html) property.
+The default Header date format of the day view can be customized by using the [HeaderDateFormat](https://help.syncfusion.com/cr/wpf/Syncfusion.SfSchedule.WPF~Syncfusion.UI.Xaml.Schedule.SfSchedule~HeaderDateFormat.html) property.

 {% tabs %}
 {% highlight xaml %}